Royal Academy of Dance: 1930–1934

 In November 1930, the first issue of Dance Gazette was published containing a historical review of the Association's first ten years.
-'Dance Gazette' is still the official magazine of the RAD, being distributed quarterly to all fully paid members.
-Since 2011, it is also available to buy in selected branches of WHSmith in the UK.
+'Dance Gazette' is still the official magazine of the RAD, now digitally distributed quarterly to all fully paid members.
 In 1931, the first Genée International Ballet Competition for female dancers was held in London, with awards for male dancers being introduced later in 1939.
 The competition is the RAD's flagship annual event, named after Dame Adeline Genée DBE.
 The competition was introduced as an additional incentive for candidates who had passed the Solo Seal examination, and has taken place almost every year since 1931, even during the Second World War.
 In 1934, the Royal Opera House, Covent Garden agreed to an alliance with the Association and a Grand Council of men & women was formed to act as a governing body to advise the executive committee.